-Karen Corteen is Senior Lecturer in Criminal Justice in the School of Justice Studies at Liverpool John Moores University.
+Karen Corteen is BA Hons Programme Leader in Criminal Justice, in the School of Justice Studies at Liverpool John Moores University.
 Rachael Steele is BSc Programme Leader in Forensic Psychology and Criminal Justice at Liverpool John Moores University.
 Noel Cross is Programme Leader in Law and Criminal Justice and Deputy Head of Criminal Justice in the School of Justice Studies, Liverpool John Moores University.
-Michelle McManus is Professor of Safeguarding and Violence Prevention at Manchester Metropolitan University.
+Professor Michelle McManus is Professor of Criminal Justice and Safeguarding in the Department of Social Sciences, Northumbria University.

 """This is a comprehensive and must-read sourcebook which presents technical, theoretical and policy dimensions in novel ways.
 This book presents the relationships between forensic psychology, crime and policing in an approachable format and highlights its most salient features to learners from different backgrounds.""
 Eleanor Peters, Edge Hill University ""An invaluable resource for students at all levels, this book provides a great overview of the ways in which psychological concepts can be applied to criminal justice processes.
 It incites the reader to think more broadly about how policing and law enforcement can effectively meet the challenges of modern-day crime and criminality.""
 Laura Hammond, Birmingham City University ""This text is a carefully compiled series of themes, with rich and varied critical analyses to draw the reader's attention towards the complexities of discourse, policy and practice.""
 Paul Taylor, University of Chester"